NEW YORK (Reuters) - At Goldman Sachs Group (GS.N), success has become something of a liability.

 The disparity of results has some accusing Goldman of having an unfair edge or of hiding its mistakes.
-The appointment of former Goldman CEO Hank Paulson as U.S. Treasury secretary has one New York tabloid columnist convinced Goldman gets inside information on the bond market.
+The presence of former Goldman CEO Hank Paulson as U.S. Treasury Secretary has one New York tabloid columnist convinced Goldman gets inside information on the bond market.

-Earlier this month, economist Ben Stein caused a stir when he accused Goldman economist Jan Hatzius of issuing bearish reports on the housing and mortgage market to support the firm’s traders betting on the market’s decline.
-Others say Goldman may be understating problems.
+Earlier this month, economist Ben Stein caused a stir when he accused a Goldman economist of issuing bearish reports on the housing and mortgage market to support the firm’s traders betting on the market’s decline.
+Others says Goldman may be understating problems.

 “People believe they haven’t done anything wrong.
 I don’t think they are impervious,” said Jon Fisher, who helps oversee about $22 billion at Fifth Third Asset Management.
 “Just because they say something doesn’t mean you have to believe it.”

 Taking shots at Goldman is hardly new.
 In 1996, buyout firms and some companies complained its dual roles as investor and adviser created a conflict of interests.
 That storm passed, but Goldman took some lumps, such as being left off the list of lead underwriters for the Blackstone Group LP (BX.N) IPO.

 Goldman declined to respond to the criticism, which many market sources and analysts call unfounded.
 The bank maintains its research and economists are completely independent.